You Know What to Do, So Why Can’t You Implement Tasks?

 You don’t have a knowledge problem.
 You have a sequencing problem.

 Think of your business like building a house.
 You wouldn’t install the chandelier before the electrical wiring, or paint the walls before the drywall goes up.
-There’s an order of operations that makes sense.
+There’s an order of operations that actually makes sense.

-And it’s not just about sequencing tasks.
+And it’s not just about sequencing big tasks.
 It’s about the thousands of micro-decisions you’re making every single day:

 - What should I work on first?